-If a child chooses to behave badly or breaks the school rules at playtime; they will be reminded how to behave properly, if they choose to continue to behave in the wrong way they will immediately lose some or all of their play time.
+If a child chooses to behave badly or fails to meet our Expectations for Behaviour at playtime; they will be reminded how to behave properly, if they choose to continue to behave in the wrong way they will immediately lose some or all of their play time.
 The sanction will depend on the severity of the behaviour:

-- Five minutes away from their friends in another area of the playground - Five minutes contemplation on a bench - Disqualification from the football pitch - To remain with the adult on duty for an expected amount of time - Sent to the Headteacher's office for the remainder of playtime
+- Five minutes away from their friends in another area of the playground - Five minutes contemplation on a bench - Disqualification from the football pitch - To remain with the adult on duty for an expected amount of time - Sent to the head teacher's office for the remainder of playtime

-NB All adults on duty can impose a sanction for poor behaviour at lunchtime.
-If the behaviour is considered to require support from the Headteacher a learning support assistant should approach the teacher on duty first for advice.
+N.B.
+All adults on duty can impose a sanction for poor behaviour at lunchtime.
+If the behaviour is considered to require support from the head teacher a learning support assistant should approach the teacher on duty first for advice.